emcannaert/chess-engine/README.md

 # chess-engine

-a simple chess engine made from following a series on youtube
+A simple chess engine project.
+Now I find out if I am better at chess or programming ...